 As a valuable part of the hospital’s multi-disciplinary treatment regimen, chaplains are available around-the-clock and are committed to providing an interfaith ministry of compassion and support to all people.

 The hospital chaplain is on-site Monday through Friday and may be reached by calling extension 3172.
 After hours, on-call chaplains are available upon request, 24-hours a day by dialing “0” and asking for the House Supervisor.

 GRIEF EDUCATION & SUPPORT

 Mourning and Meaning is a 10-week grief education and support group for anyone grieving the loss of a loved one.
 Participants will receive a copy of the book, Understanding Your Grief, by Alan D. Wolfelt, Ph.D.
-Register by calling the Lawson Chaplaincy Center at 580-355-8699, ext.
+For more information or to register call the Lawson Chaplaincy Center at 580-355-8699, ext.
 3172

 - Fall session meets September-November.Spring session meets March-May.

 - Meetings are held at the Lawson Chaplaincy Center